Pompeo rushes to Kabul to jumpstart flagging peace process

 President Ashraf Ghani and his main rival in last September’s presidential polls, Abdullah Abdullah, have both declared themselves the country’s president in dueling inauguration ceremonies earlier this month.

+Pompeo will meet separately with Ghani and Abdullah before meeting together with both.
+His schedule also has Ghani and Abdullah coming together for a one-on-one meeting, presumably to discuss a possible compromise.

+The United States pays billions every year toward the Afghan budget, including the country’s defense forces.
+Afghanistan barely raises a quarter of the revenue it needs to run the country, giving Pompeo considerable financial leverage to force the two squabbling leaders to overcome the impasse.

-During his visit, Pompeo is expected to try to help end the impasse, which has put on hold the start of intra-Afghan peace talks that would include the Taliban.
+The political turmoil has put on hold the start of intra-Afghan peace talks that would include the Taliban.
 Those talks are seen as a critical next step in the peace deal, negotiated to allow the United States to bring home its troops and give Afghans the best chance at peace.

 The U.S. and NATO have already begun to withdraw some troops from Afghanistan.
 The final pullout of U.S. forces is not dependent on the success of intra-Afghan negotiations but rather on promises made by the Taliban to deny space in Afghanistan to other terror groups, such as the insurgents’ rival Islamic State group.